All posts

 Cross-Border Solo Founder Compliance Checklist 2026

-A structural inventory of every filing, deadline, and documentation requirement that cross-border solo founders face.
-Not advice on what to do — a map of what exists.
+Every filing, deadline, and documentation requirement cross-border solo founders face in 2026.
+Not advice — a structural map of what exists.

 Compliance is not a single event.
 It is a calendar of structural obligations that accumulates with every jurisdiction touched, every entity formed, and every income stream established.
 For solo founders operating across borders, the obligation set is wider than any single advisor fully maps — because the obligations span tax, entity maintenance, financial reporting, and documentation domains that are administered by different authorities, on different timelines, with different penalty structures.